srgokribb/Rifdock-Total-Setup/README.md

 - 'mode=debug' or not mentioning any mode include additional checks which slow down Rosetta runs (not recommended).
 - 'extra=hdf5' option is used to build basic rosetta.
 If you use this option, add 'rosetta_scripts' at the end of the line.
 - 'extras=static' builds static binaries which could be useful to copy or run the apps on other systems.
-- 'extras=mpi' compiles Rosetta in Massage Passing Interface format which supports MPI run (Recommended for CAE-Simulator system)
+- 'extras=mpi' compiles Rosetta in Massage Passing Interface format which supports MPI run (Recommended for the cluster system like HPC)
-- If the extra option is mpi, use "bin/rosetta_scripts.mpi.linuxgccrelease", but if the option is static, then use "bin/rosetta_scripts.default.linuxgccrelease".
+- If the extra option is mpi, use "bin/rosetta_scripts.mpi.linuxgccrelease" instead of "rosetta_scripts".
+If you chose to build as static, then use "bin/rosetta_scripts.default.linuxgccrelease".
 - There are additional option to compile with specific cxx version.
-In that case, use the form like "$ ./scons.py -j 10 mode=release bin cxx=clang cxx_ver=4.5".
+In that case, use the form like "./scons.py -j 10 mode=release bin cxx=clang cxx_ver=4.5".
-- This compiling process will take about 1h.
+- The compiling process will take about 1h.
 The time could be reduced by increasing the number of CPUs ('-j 20' or more)
-- It is general to compile Rosetta bundle with at least two versions (static and mpi).

-#### (8) Check the compile result.
-If the compile was successfully done, the last sentence of the terminal shows the result like below.
+#### (8) Check the compiled result.
+If the compilation was successfully done, the last sentence of the terminal shows the result like below.
     "Install file: "build/src/release/linux/4.18/64/x86/gcc/8/default/rosetta_scripts.default.linuxgccrelease" as "bin/rosetta_scripts.default.linuxgccrelease"
     scons: done building targets.

-#### (9) If the compile was successful, there will be "rosetta_scripts.default.linuxgccrelease" and "rosetta_scripts.linuxgccrelease" in /main/source/bin.
+#### (9) The executable rosetta which is named as "rosetta_scripts.hdf5.linuxgccrelease" will be in /main/source/bin.

-#### **I tried to use recent rosetta compiled with HDF5, but I used rosetta compiled with mpi because of some problems with zlib and our server environment.**

 ## 2. Install DAIphaBall
 #### (1) DAIphaBall is a part of Rosetta.
 Move to rosetta_src_release/main/source/external/DAIphaBall.